ks7714aksnbs/YTDownloader/README.md

 winget install  Python.Python.3.11
 ```

-3. Once the download is completed, open powershell or command prompt and type (This step is necessary to avoid any ffmpeg related errors) :
+3. Once the download is completed, open powershell or command prompt and type :

 ```
 cd <path_to_file>